gretor0231/Eric-Ho/README.md

 I have hide the "sensitive code": specifically CS544 (Intro to Cybersecurity UNM), because it has some attack scrver scripts, feel free to contact me at gretor0231@gmail.com

 ## UNM ##
 This directory corresponds to the classes I took at University of New Mexico.
 I started UNM in Spring of 2017 major'ing in Computer Science.
-I am planned to graduate UNM with a Master of Science in Computer Science in Fall 2019.
+I am planned to graduate UNM with a Master of Science in Computer Science in end of Fall 2019.

 Relevant classes taken: